-Also, certain metal objects that we common have on our persons like watches, credit cards, hair pins, writing pens, etc. may be damaged by the MRI scanner or may be pulled away from our bodies if we go into an MRI room.
+Also, particular metal objects that we commonly have on our persons, like watches, credit cards, hair pins, writing pens, etc., may be damaged by the MRI scanner or pulled away from our bodies if we go into an MRI room.
 Also, metal can sometimes cause poor pictures if it is close to the part being scanned.
-For these reasons, patients are asked to remove these objects before entering the MRI scanner.
+For these reasons, patients will be asked to remove these objects before entering the MRI scanner.

 What will I Experience During MRI Examination?

-You will most likely be lying on a special table that moves into the center of the magnet.
-Prior to going into the magnet you will be offered earplugs to reduce the noise that you hear.
-You will then hear some “hammering” noises while the scanner is preparing for scanning and taking the pictures.
-During this hammering noise, it is important not to move, as this would blur the pictures.
+During this hammering noise, it is essential not to move, as this would blur the pictures.
 You may also feel some vibration during the hammering noise and some slight movement of the table during the examination.
 Some patients will be given an injection in their arm of a substance that improves certain types of pictures.
-This substance, called a “contrast agent”, is very safe and is unrelated to the iodine used for CAT scans and kidney x-rays.
+This substance, called a “contrast agent,” is very safe and is unrelated to the iodine used for CAT scans and kidney x-rays.

-What are the Uses and Advantages of a MRI Scan Other Types of Scans?
+What are the Uses and Advantages of an MRI Scan and Other Types of Scans?

 What are the Benefits and Risks?

-- Images of the soft-tissue structures of the body such as meniscus, anterior cruciate ligament (ACL), lumbar discs and ligaments are clearer and more detailed than with other imaging methods.
+- Images of the soft-tissue structures of the body, such as the meniscus, anterior cruciate ligament (ACL), lumbar discs, and ligaments, are more precise and more detailed than other imaging methods.

-- MRI can help physicians evaluate the function as well as the structure of many organs.
+- MRI can help physicians evaluate the function and structure of many organs.

-- The detail makes MRI an invaluable tool in early diagnosis and evaluation of tumours.
+- The detail makes MRI an invaluable tool for the early diagnosis and evaluation of tumours.

-- MRI contrast material is less likely to produce an allergic reaction that the iodine-based materials used for conventional investigation.
+- MRI contrast material is less likely to produce an allergic reaction than the iodine-based materials used for conventional investigation.

 - MRI enables the detection of abnormalities that might be obscured by bone with other imaging methods.

-- MRI provides a fast, non-invasive alternative to x-ray angiography for diagnosis problems of the knee and spine system.
+- MRI provides a fast, non-invasive alternative to x-ray angiography for diagnosing problems in the knee and spine system.

-- An undetected metal implant may be affected by the strong magnetic field.
+- An undetected metal implant may be affected by a strong magnetic field.

-- MRI is generally avoided in the first 12 weeks of pregnancy.
-Doctors usually use other methods of imaging such as ultrasound, on pregnant women unless there is a strong medical reason to use MRI.
+- MRI is generally evaded in the first 12 weeks of pregnancy.
+Doctors usually use other imaging methods, such as ultrasound, on pregnant women unless there is a solid medical reason to use MRI.

-The MRI radiologist and radiographer will review the images during the scan to check that they are clear.
-The report will be sent to the orthopaedic doctor, Dr. Kevin Yip who will then discuss the scan results with you.
+The MRI radiologist and radiographer will review the images during the scan to ensure they are clear.
+The radiologist will send the report to the orthopaedic doctor, Dr. Kevin Yip, who will discuss the scan results with you.